soldasim/BOSIP.jl/docs/src/types.md

 Likelihood
 ```

-The `GaussianLikelihood` assumes that the observation `y_o` has been drawn from a Gaussian distribution with a known diagonal covariance matrix with the `std_obs` values on the diagonal.
+The `NormalLikelihood` assumes that the observation `y_o` has been drawn from a Gaussian distribution with a known diagonal covariance matrix with the `std_obs` values on the diagonal.
 The simulator is used to learn the mean function.

 ```@docs
-GaussianLikelihood
+NormalLikelihood
 ```

 The `BinomialLikelihood` assumes that the observation `y_o` has been drawn from a Binomial distribution with a known number `trials`.
 The simulator is used to learn the probability parameter `p` as a function of the input parameters.
 The expectation over this likelihood (in case one wants to use `posterior_mean` and/or `posterior_variance`) is calculated via simple numerical integration on a predefined grid.